APPROACH CREWING F. A. Q. COSTS JOIN US! KETURAH ROUTES PAST CREW PHOTOS VIDEOS LOG Me

 --Daily life and passages

 Since Keturah is a participatory experience and not a packaged vacation, not a youth hostel, etc. you will be required to share in all the aspects of living aboard (setting up table, cleaning, washing, tidying up etc.).
 It is expected of you to respect -be kind to- the boat gear and the space you will be either occupying and/or sharing.
 Everyone's goal is to get the boat moving, so if you slouch and just hang on you're prolonging the boring part of necessary work for others.
+The boat's needs always come before yours.

 When doing overnight sailing or passages you will be assigned a watch.
 A watch is a certain amount of hours in which you will have to steer the boat and keep a lookout for other boats and other possible random dangers.
 Whether you are seasick or scared of the dark, you can't be excused from this duty, since other people can not be expected to do double duty to cover for you.
-You will not be required to take important decisions, the skipper or someone competent will be always available day and night.
+You will not be required to take important decisions, the skipper or someone competent will be available day and night.

 --Dates, itineraries and destinations